-This is a splash of photos taken by a number of people who were at the Navajo Bridge (Grand Canyon) when we decide to leap off of it.
+This is a splash of photos taken by a number of people who were at the Navajo Bridge (Grand Canyon) during our bungee jump.
 Full video (The Jump) is in the long form/film section.

 An epic jump in a sensational location.
 Just got back from the historic Navajo Bridge in the Grand Canyon (Page, Arizona) and a jump with Over the Edge, Inc. Bungee.
 This was not a new challenge, but it had been ten years since I have done any gravity testing so I sort of felt like a newbie.